jinyangcruise/chantask/README.md

 		}
 	}

-	// At most 10 senders can send data to chan at the same time.
+	// At most 10 (it's up to you) senders can send data to chan at the same time.
-	// At most 10 senders will be running by goroutine at the same time
+	// At most 10 (it's up to you) senders will be running by goroutine at the same time.
 	// If there are over 10 senders, other senders will wait until former sender func return. task := chantask.CreateChanTask(10, 10)

 	task.AddSender(f1, "id:1")
-	task.AddSender(f2, "id:2")
+	task.AddSender(chantask.SenderFunc(f2), "id:2")

 	task.AddReceiver(chantask.ReceiverFunc(f3))
 	task.AddReceiver(chantask.ReceiverFunc(func(task *chantask.ChanTask, args ...interface{}) {